-Chapter H repeats the material from Chapter A, puts it in context — between Chapters G & I where it was always intended to go — and adds a new sub-plot involving AM’s interaction with rodent peers, which doubles Chapter H’s length vs. A.
+Chapter H repeats the material from Chapter A, puts it in context — between Chapters G & I where it was always intended to go — and adds a new sub-plot involving AM’s interaction with rodent peers who look different (brown mice — AM is gray — and a bully rat), doubling Chapter H’s length vs. A.

 Notes for Chapter H, “New House, New Cat, New ‘Nay’bors”

 The pre-revision Chapter J (now A — and half of H) was the first chapter written after the author resurrected a decades-old comic character as the Autistic star of a new graphic novel.
 It was always meant to be a late chapter sequentially, as other planned chapters take place in a previous home.
 However, feedback from readers of this blog suggested that the early Chapter J made a better introductory chapter than those supposedly coming prior to it.
 Ch.
 J had more action and pictures relative to words vs. later written chapters and free of conscious “teachable moments.”

 So the author made a late decision to move what was Ch.
 J — and then H — to the front as Chapter A. That caused a problem, however, for the careful sequence of chapters that made the overall work a graphic novel — starting from Aspie Mouse leaving his mother and siblings in Ch.
 B. To keep the chapter sequence intact — at least starting with Ch.
 B — the author decided to repeat Chapter A’s material, but put it in context (between Ch’s.
 G & I) in a new Chapter H. To maintain interest in reading Chapter H, a whole new sub-plot involving AM’s interaction with rodent peers was added — doubling Ch.
 H’s length vs. A.